 Some hard-packed surface parking is available; however, the rolling nature of the terrain means most of the parking area is unpaved.
 Designated accessible parking spaces on main streets in the inner grounds will not be available during the Fair.

 Parking personnel will do their best to direct accessible visitors’ vehicles to the closest, most convenient parking available.
 As north parking lots fill on high attendance days, the Des Moines Police Department determines when outside gates to the Fairgrounds are opened and closed.
 When one gate closes, generally, another is opened to assist in keeping traffic congestion on city streets to a minimum.

 Assisted Listening Devices

-Available for the Cattle Barn Penningroth Media Center, Pioneer Livestock Pavilion, Richard O. Jacobson Exhibition Center, Sheep Barn Sale Ring and Swine Barn Sale Ring when the State Fair sound system is being used.
-For more information, call 515/262-3111, ext.
-522, at least 48 hours in advance.
+Available for the Penningroth Media Center Cattle Barn, Pioneer Livestock Pavilion and Richard O. Jacobson Exhibition Center when the State Fair sound system is being used.
+For more information, call 515.262.3111, ext.
+322, at least 72 hours in advance.

-During the 11 days of the Fair, a Telecommunications Device for the Deaf (TDD) will be available 24 hours a day for outgoing local/credit calls located outside the Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building.
+During the 11 days of the Fair, a Telecommunications Device for the Deaf (TDD) will be available 24 hours a day for outgoing local/credit calls located in the Administration Building.

 Ramps, curb cuts, street-level entrances and observation ramps make most buildings and facilities accessible to those using mobility aids.
 Accessible seating is available in the Grandstand, Pioneer Livestock Pavilion and Jacobson Center.
 Donations from Iowans across the state have paid for the replacement of many blocks of sidewalks each year to help eliminate and reduce barriers that impact those with mobility aids.